-The most important thing to understand when setting up your data is the join key.
-This joins key functions like the left outer join from SQL, and blending works similar to Tableau for seasoned data analysts.
+The join key is the most important thing to understand when setting up your data.
+This joins critical functions like the left outer join from SQL, and blending works similar to Tableau for seasoned data analysts.
 If there is no value in a metric, it will come through as “Null.”

 To put this in simple terms, the function essentially combines data from two sources into a new table and then uses the data in that table to create new tables and charts.

 If you wanted to see sessions, pageviews, and clicks by country, then the country would be your join key, and sessions, pageviews, and clicks would be your metrics.
 You could add goal completions to your data if you would like since you don’t have to use all available information in any one table or graph.

 Then we would be able to see this graph:

 While you are creating a data source, it can be helpful to rename metrics to Source + Metric (ex.
 Google Analytics Sessions, Google Analytics Pageviews, and Search Console Clicks) since the name of metrics can overlap.
 It can be easy to lose track of what metrics come from what original data sources when working with a large amount of data.

 It’s important to note that blended data cannot be unblended on charts, tables, or anywhere in report templates after it has been merged.
 However, original data sources remain intact on their respective platforms through the process.

 If you need help in your reporting, it can help to outsource to an agency.
 Learn more about our data analytics and reporting services.